sebeid4556/NES-Emulator/README.md

 CPU:
 - Emulated down to individual clock cycles within an instruction
 - Supports full instruction set (including illegal opcodes)
+- Passes nestest.nes (100% instruction accuracy)

 PPU:
 - Synchronized w/ system clock and emulated down to cycle precision

-The PPU memory space, or VRAM is visualized on the right hand side<br>
+Debuggers:
+The debuggers are displayed on the right-hand side of the app window.

+The CPU Debugger shows the code dump, registers, flags, etc..
+It also allows you to pause execution at any point and step through individual instructions.
+The PPU Debugger shows the visual representation of VRAM and CHR-ROM:
 - TOP: CHR-ROM (the graphics data in the cartridge)
-- BOTTOM: Nametables (the layout for the graphics tiles used to render)
+- BOTTOM: Nametables (the layout for the background tiles)

 # Future Enhancements
 - Support sprite rendering